-The control unit shows both the primary and the expansion carriers, including these components:
+The control unit consists of these components:

-- Backplanes.
-The backplanes channel power to the system and connect the system modules. - 206 Modules.
+- Backplane.
+The backplane channels power to the system and connects the system modules. - 206 Modules.
 Each 206 module has jacks for two lines and six extensions. - 400 Modules.
 Each 400 module provides four line jacks but no extensions.
-Notice that the 400 modules are installed to the right of the 206 modules. - Grounding Screw.
-Attaches #12 AWG or #14 AWG solid copper wire to an approved earth ground. - Primary Processor Module.
-The primary processor module contains the software that provides the system's features.
-It also has PAGE, SMDR, and MUSIC ON HOLD jacks.
-(See 5 below.) - Expansion Processor Module.
-The expansion processor module extends the primary processor module's software intelligence to the modules in the expansion carrier. - PAGE Jack.
+Notice that the 400 modules are installed to the right of the 206 modules. - (3) Processor Module.
+The processor module contains the software that provides the system's features.
+It also has PAGE, SMDR, and MUSIC ON HOLD jacks. - PAGE Jack.
 A loudspeaker paging system plugs directly into this modular jack.
-The system is compatible with any Lucent Technologies paging system, including the Lucent Technologies PagePac6® shown here. - SMDR Jack.
+The system is compatible with any Lucent Technologies paging system, including the Lucent Technologies PagePac6 shown here. - SMDR Jack.
 A call reporting (or SMDR-Station Message Detail Recording) device connects directly to this jack.
-Lucent Technologies' Call Accounting Terminal is shown here. - MUSIC ON HOLD Jack.
+Lucent Technologies' Call Accounting Terminal serial printer and box are shown here. - MUSIC ON HOLD Jack.
 Lucent Technologies' Magic on Hold® is connected to this jack to provide customized music and messages for callers on hold.
+Other types of audio equipment (including a CD player, cassette player, or stereo receiver) can be connected using an audio cord with an RCA phono plug (not supplied).

+If you use equipment that rebroadcasts music or other copyrighted materials, you may be required to obtain a license from a third party such as ASCAP or BMI.
+For more information, see "Music-on-Hold Audio Source" later in this guide.

-Other types of audio equipment\ (including a CD player, cassette player, or stereo receiver) can be connected using an audio cord with an RCA phono plug (not supplied). - (6) Line Jacks.
-The top two jacks on each 206 module, and all four jacks on each 400 module, connect to outside telephone lines. - Extension Jacks.
-The bottom six jacks on each 206 module connect inside wiring for telephones and other telecommunications equipment. - 8 Network Interface Jacks.
+- 7 Line Jacks.
+The top two jacks on each 206 module, and all four jacks on each 400 module, connect to outside telephone lines. - 8 Extension Jacks.
+The bottom six jacks on each 206 module connect inside wiring for telephones and other telecommunications equipment. - 9 Network Interface Jacks.
 These jacks provide access to telephone lines from the local telephone company.
-Each outside line is connected to the system by plugging one end of the line cord into one of these jacks, and the other end into a line jack on a 206 or 400 module. - Expansion Cable.
-The expansion cable connects the primary processor module to the expansion processor module. - \ If you use equipment that rebroadcasts music or other copyrighted materials, you may be required to obtain a license from a third party such as ASCAP or BMI.
-The Magic on Hold system does not require such a license.
-For more information, see "Music-on-Hold Audio Source" later in this guide.
+Each outside line is connected to the system by plugging one end of the line cord into one of these jacks, and the other end into a line jack on a 206 or 400 module.